NVIDIA/nv-ingest/README.md

 +---------------------------------------------------------------------------------------+

 ```
-If it's taking > 1m for `nvidia-smi` to return, it's likely the bus is busy still busy setting up the models.
+If it's taking > 1m for `nvidia-smi` to return, it's likely the bus is still busy setting up the models.

-Once it completes normally (less than a few seconds), the NIMs are ready.
+Once it completes normally (less than a few seconds), the NIM models are ready.

 ### Step 2: Installing Python dependencies